Congressional District # 11

 The U.S. Army has developed and implemented a long-term groundwater monitoring program for JOAAP.
-A followup Munitions and Explosives of Concern (MEC) investigation at Landfills 2 and 3.
-The investigation will focus on the extended buffer area around the two landfills.
-Plans have been approved and field work is expected to begin in November 2011.
+A followup Munitions and Explosives of Concern (MEC) investigation at Landfills 2 and 3, focusin on the extended buffer area around the two landfills, has been approved and field work began in November 2011.

 Success StoryThe former Joliet Army Ammunition Plant - one of the largest and most productive ordnance complexes ever built, has a new identity as the Midewin Tallgrass Prairie, Abraham Lincoln National Cemetery, Prairie View Landfill, and several state-of-the-art manufacturing and distribution business parks.
 After extensive environmental investigation and cleanup, and close collaboration between federal, state, and local governments, community groups, and the private section, the cleanup of JOAAP was completed in early 2008 - three years ahead of schedule.

 Community InvolvementThe Restoration Advisory Board, involved at the Joliet Army Ammunition Plant for over 10 years, represents the community's interests in the environmental cleanup to the Army and other government agencies.